winitzki/scall/tutorial/programming_dhall.md

 If we define `G` by $G ~a = \exists b.~ F~ a~ b$ then `G` will be covariant if `F a b` is covariant with respect to `a`; and `G` will be contravariant if `F a b` is contravariant with respect to `a`.
 It does not matter whether `F a b` is covariant, contravariant, or neither with respect to `b`.

-The following code defines the functor or the contrafunctor instances (as appropriate) for the type constructor `G`:
+The following code defines the functor or the contrafunctor evidence values (as appropriate) for the type constructor `G`:
 ```dhall
 let functorExists1
   : ∀(F : Type → Type → Type) → (∀(b : Type) → Functor (λ(a : Type) → F a b)) → Functor (λ(a : Type) → Exists (λ(b : Type) → F a b))